Schumilex5/Google-Drive-Link-Transformer/README.md

 This small utility scans a Google Drive folder (recursively) and writes viewable links for each file into `links.txt` files placed in a local folder structure that mirrors the Drive folder tree.

+# Known Bugs
+- If it crashes with keyboard interrup on first launch, just run it again

 Prerequisites
 - Python 3.8+
 - A Google Cloud project with the Drive API enabled and an OAuth 2.0 Client ID (desktop)